Big-Sh4rk/API-Rest-SpringBoot/README.md

 - name: Name of the product.
 - category: Category of the product.
 - retail_price: The recommended selling price of the product.
 The price is given up to two places of decimal.
+- discounted_price: The current selling price of the product.
+The price is given up to two places of decimal.
 - availability: A boolean value that indicates whether the product is in stock (true) or out of stock (false).

 The REST API service should implement the following functionalities: